-- i.
-Supporting the continued retention and growth of existing public and private sector businesses, as well as targeting new businesses through the provision of a range of business premises, support and advice; - ii.
+i.
+Supporting the continued retention and growth of existing public and private sector businesses, as well as targeting new businesses through the provision of a range of business premises, support and advice;

+ii.
 Providing opportunities for new enterprises and businesses by allocating new employment sites with good transport links, as well as support and facilities for new start-up businesses.
-The Strategic Development Location for a new employment site is south of Stone Business Park, identified on the Proposals Policies Map, to be delivered after 2021; (MM41)
+The Strategic Development Location for a new employment site is south of Stone Business Park, identified on the Policies Map;